I Spy (1965 TV series): Cast and characters

-The two main characters are Kelly Robinson and Alexander Scott.
+The two main characters are Kelly Robinson (Robert Culp) and Alexander Scott (Bill Cosby), the only characters to appear in all 82 episodes of the series.
 They have been operating together as a two man team for a couple of years when the series begins.
 It is indicated that Robinson is a few years older and has been in the Department longer than Scott (however a third season flashback episode shows them going through initial training together, so that aspect of the backstory changed a little).

 Robinson is an internationally ranked and modestly well known tennis player, but not a professional player.
 This was in the pre-Open era of international tennis and the major championships were for amateur players only, so Robinson ostensibly travels the world as a "tennis bum", playing tournaments and hobnobbing with celebrities and politicians.
 It is his cover for his espionage activities.
 He is a graduate of Princeton University and a veteran of the Korean war where he was an infantry platoon leader as a lieutenant.
 He was a track and field athlete as well as a tennis player in his school years.
 Kelly's age and childhood background are inconsistently dealt with during the series.
 If a Korean War veteran, he'd be about 35-37 during the run of the series.
 In one episode he is said to be originally from Ohio, but in others he calls "the West Coast" his original home.
 In one episode he states that his father was a military lawyer and was involved in prosecuting German war criminals after World War II.
 In another episode it is indicated that he was orphaned before he was an adult and spent time with an aunt and uncle living on a farm in an unspecified location, possibly the Central Valley of California.
 He runs into a former love interest from time to time, and states that he ended the most serious romantic relationship of his life in order to enter into his intelligence career.
 He can be emotional and hot-headed at times, but can also be cold and ruthless when needed.

 Scott is an intellectual, a graduate of Temple University, where he starred on the football team, and is a Rhodes Scholar.
 He is a linguist who seems to have studied multiple foreign languages in his educational years.
 He is approximately 29 years old during the series and was recruited into the intelligence community by a college professor.
 He grew up in urban Philadelphia where his mother and sister still live and he writes to or calls his mother frequently.
 He is usually the more level headed of the two agents and less emotional, but when he does become emotional he can be very despondent or display a violent temper.
 He is proud of his accomplishments and acknowledges the fact that the US has issues it could improve upon, but is a very loyal and patriotic American.